hpcgarage/intrepyddguide/library/functions.md

 - [float64](https://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html)
   - Convert a number to float64 type
 - [ge](https://docs.scipy.org/doc/numpy/reference/generated/numpy.greater_equal.html)
+  - Broadcasting is only supported if the first argument is an array and the scond argument is a scalar
 - [gt](https://docs.scipy.org/doc/numpy/reference/generated/numpy.greater.html)
+  - Broadcasting is only supported if the first argument is an array and the scond argument is a scalar
 - [innerprod](https://docs.s()https://docs.scipy.org/doc/numpy/reference/arrays.dtypes.htmlcipy.org/doc/numpy/reference/generated/numpy.ma.innerproduct.html)
 - [int32](https://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html)
   - Note: Convert a number to int32 type